hashicorp/design-system/website/docs/foundations/icons/partials/engineering-guidelines.md

 2.  `id` attribute: a unique, automatically generated id.
 3.  `aria-hidden` attribute: set to true.
 4.  `height` and `width`: default size of 16x16 (px).
-5.  `stretched`: if the SVG should have 100% width/height (stretch to fill the parent) - defaults to "false".
+5.  `stretched`: if the SVG should have 100% width/height (stretch to fill the parent)—defaults to "false".
 6. (CSS) `class`: flight-icon, flight-icon-NAME, flight-icon-display-inline.
 7. CSS display: set to `display:inline-block`.
 8.  `data-test-icon` attribute: for the author's testing convenience; set to the value of the `@name` property.

-This makes the base, required invocation quite terse — `@name` is the only property that requires specification.
+This makes the base, required invocation quite terse—`@name` is the only property that requires specification.
 So this invocation:

 ```markup
 <FlightIcon @name="alert-circle" />